MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/gemfile.md

 title: Gemfile
 ---

-How to setup a _Gemfile_, as a file managing dependencies.
+How to setup a _Gemfile_ as a file to manage dependencies.

 ## Install gems